mindflayer/python-mocket/README.rst

 HTTPretty compatibility layer
 =============================
 Mocket HTTP mock can work as *HTTPretty* replacement for many different use cases.
-Two main features are missing:
+Two main features are missing, or better said, are implemented differently:

-- URL entries containing regular expressions;
+- URL entries containing regular expressions, *Mocket* implements `can_handle_fun` which is way simpler to use and more powerful;
-- response body from functions (used mostly to fake errors, *mocket* doesn't need to do it this way).
+- response body from functions (used mostly to fake errors, *Mocket* accepts an `exception` instead).

+Both features are documented above.

 Two features which are against the Zen of Python, at least imho (*mindflayer*), but of course I am open to call it into question.